-A fundamental decision that needs to be taken right at the start is whether it's individuals or the group as a whole who signs the agreement.
-If it is the group that signs, the rent quoted will be the rent for the whole property and the individuals will be "jointly and severally liable" for the whole of this even if some of the original signatories have left and are no longer paying.
-However this has the great advantage that the group is then free to issue its own 'sub-tenancy' agreements to the individuals.
-These will quote the rent due from each individual; this can be calculated to allow a little extra money to accumulate in the community bank account to allow for the inevitable vacancies, minor repairs and improvements, gardening, and so on.
-It will also have a conditioning effect of strengthening the consciousness that "we are a group, jointly responsible for the success of the whole" as opposed to a series of individual bed-sitters.
+This latter option (and potentially the middle one) has the great advantage that the group is then free to issue its own 'sub-tenancy' agreements to the individual residents.
+These 'sub-tenancy' agreements will quote the rent due from each individual, which can be calculated to allow a little extra money to accumulate in the community bank account to allow for the inevitable vacancies, minor repairs and improvements, gardening, and so on.
+It will also have a conditioning effect of strengthening the consciousness that "we are a group, jointly responsible for the success of the whole" as opposed to the very different mindset of a series of individuals renting bed-sits.

-If you sign the agreement collectively, you'll probably want to open a community bank account into which individuals pay their rent and from which the community's bills can be paid.
-Banks will be happy to do this and will treat it as an 'Unincorporated Association'.
-They will ask for your ID, signatures, a copy of the Rules of the Association (generally a copy of the standard Triratna constitution will serve; this is available at triratna-centre- support.org/legal-and-organisational/constitutions) and some minutes of a Committee Meeting at which you resolved to open the account - all pretty straightforwards if timeconsuming and a bit fiddly.
-They may also want a 'business plan' for the community which they'll see as a business.
+A community bank account into which individuals pay their rent and from which the community's bills can be paid is fairly easy to open.
+Banks will treat it as an 'Unincorporated Association' - a legal structure like many a village club (or even Triratna Buddhist Centre).
+They will ask for your ID, signatures, a copy of the Rules of the Association (generally a copy of the standard Triratna constitution will serve; this is available at triratna-centre-support.org/legal/constitutions) and some minutes of a Committee Meeting at which you resolved to open the account - all pretty straightforwards if time-consuming and a bit fiddly.
+They may also want a 'business plan' for the community which they'll see as a business - this will be your budget.

-Linked to the above is the need to prepare a budget for the community.
+So, whether for the bank or your own use, you'll need to prepare a budget for the community.
 At its simplest this will reflect a scenario where individuals pay individual rents covering room and all bills to the landlord and the only shared finances will be some sort of kitty for food.
 More likely however is a joint rent for the property as a whole and therefore the need to allow a small surplus to accumulate to cover bills, including Council Tax, minor repairs and improvements, and so on, plus an allowance for vacancies (voids).
 Once the budget has been created you will need some simple bookkeeping to track the money and progress against budget.
 Bills will inevitably have to be estimated in advance and only time will tell whether or not you're on track - a good treasurer will manage to accumulate a small surplus to be reserved for the inevitable rainy day!
 The figures in your budget, and its layout, will inevitably be fairly specific to your situation, but there is a sample spreadsheet available on Google Docs online that can be used to create a budget and do your bookkeeping.
-It's accessible via triratna-centre-support.org/sangha/communities or at https://spreadsheets1.google.com/spreadsheet/ccc?hl=en\GB&key=tptScOMD40QSoQeD9x8p5bg&hl=en\GB#gid=0: yOU can take a copy of it and enter your figures and generally adjust it to reflect your situation.
+It's accessible via triratna-centresupport.org/sangha/communities: you can take a copy of it and enter your figures and generally adjust it to reflect your situation.